A Complete Idiot's Guide to Cuba

 The "ex" two Cuban currencies

 For years, two currencies existed in Cuba: the Cuban peso (CUP), the local currency, and the freely convertible peso (CUC), equivalent to the dollar.
-The CUP no longer exists as of 2021, and the Cuban economy is currently governed by an informal exchange rate that varies all the time and which we will not detail here.
+The CUC no longer exists as of 2021, and the Cuban economy is currently governed by an informal exchange rate that varies all the time and which we will not detail here.

-There are many shops and hotels that exclusively accept dollars or euros; therefore, the general advice is to arrive in Cuba with cash and to exchange parts of this money for local currency as needed.
+There are many shops and hotels that exclusively accept dollars or euros; therefore, the general advice is to arrive to Cuba with cash and to exchange parts of this money for local currency as needed.
 Once again, the owners of private homes can help you with this.

 What Documents Will I Need to Travel to Cuba?

-To arrive in Cuba it is necessary to have a valid passport, a general medical insurance, which is compulsory from May 1st 2010, a tourist visa that you can buy at the airport or in any travel agency and a return ticket to your country (or any other ticket out of Cuba).
+To arrive to Cuba it is necessary to have a valid passport, a general medical insurance, which is compulsory from May 1st 2010, a tourist visa that you can buy at the airport or in any travel agency and a return flight ticket to your country (or any other ticket out of Cuba).

 Passport

 As in all countries, a passport is required to enter Cuba.
 If you have more than one passport because you have double citizenship, for example, you must take into account that you will have to leave Cuba with the same passport with which you entered.
 Avoid going out with this document.
 It is an important document and losing it involves complicated and expensive procedures at your embassy, besides you will not be able to leave Cuba until you have your new passport, although, in this case, most embassies give out provisional travel documents, but they are not free!
-To identify yourself on the street, your identity card is sufficient and at most you can circulate with a photocopy of your passport.
+To identify yourself on the street, your identity card is sufficient and at most you can go along with a photocopy of your passport.
 You will only need the original if you go to the bank or do something like extending your visa.

-Tourist's Visa
+Tourist Visa

 Medical Insurance

 Regarding the medical insurance, verify first if you really need to get one.
-Some countries, such as Canada, provide a free basic medical insurance for its citizens (called Carte Soleil in Quebec), which is valid in Cuba.
+Some countries, such as Canada, provide a free basic medical insurance for its citizens (for example, the Carte Soleil in Quebec), which is valid in Cuba.
 In this case, you'll not need to get a health insurance to travel to Cuba!
 Also, some credit cards include a health insurance, which you can use.
 Verify if it's your case.
 If and only if you don't have any medical insurance, you must get one at your travel agency or some third-party insurance company accredited in Cuba [See the full list of accredited insurance companies in Cuba].
-In any case you can buy the health insurance directly in Cuba, in the Asistur agency.
+In any case you can buy the health insurance directly in Cuba, at the Asistur agency.

 Flight Ticket to Leave Cuba